 (iii) Administrative support shall be provided, which includes but is not limited to: access to the University computer networks, phones or when reasonably requested the provision of photocopying facilities; and administrative and operational assistance as negotiated by the Parties.
 Ngā Tauira Māori will be responsible for paying the costs of usage of these services.

-(iv) Ngā Tauira Māori and affiliated bodies to Ngā Tauira Māori shall be granted the same privileges to book AUSA rooms and facilities as AUSA affiliated clubs and societies.
+(iv) Ngā Tauira Māori and affiliated bodies to Ngā Tauira Māori shall be granted the same privileges to book AUSA rooms and facilities as AUSA Officially Recognised Student Groups.

 (v) All intellectual and tangible property of Ngā Tauira Māori, and held in the space provided by the AUSA, remains the property of Ngā Tauira Māori.